truemped/truemped.github.io/content/posts/orga/aligning-through-writing-documents.md

 The first time I was involved in trying to align teams with a written narrative was a total disaster.
 Not because we as the authors were cruel or *not well intended*.
-We created a four page document about how we want to change our systems architecture.
+We created a four page document about how we want to change our system's architecture.
 This change would also have an impact on another team that would have had to change some of their architecture.
 After we shared this paper however it was not unfolding the way we were hoping.
 A lot of push back was given to our ideas and weeks of follow-up meetings followed.
 We were not able to reach consensus and eventually the idea and the paper ended up in the virtual drawer under our desks.

 So what happened?
 I later realized that the *working backwards* PDP contains multiple steps.
 You begin with writing a high level **press release** about the